WII U USB HELPER GUIDE

 Wii U USB helper will let you download Wii U games directly to your PC and even copy them over to your SD / Micro SD card.
 Wii U USB Helper acts pretty much as a mirror of the current eShop, however, it does also allow you to create custom games to install directly to your Wii U or Wii U’s attached HDD (Recommended).

 In this guide, I will be showing you to install and set up Wii U USB Helper and the installation of a Wii U game, A Wii game and a GameCube game.
-To follow this guide I will be assuming you already have a hacked Wii U and can run homebrew, If not I’ve put together an easy to follow guide on hacking your Wii U here, It’s a fun project and doesn’t take that long to do.
+To follow this guide I will be assuming you already have a soft modded Wii U and can run homebrew, If not I’ve put together an easy to follow guide on modding your Wii U here, It’s a fun project and doesn’t take that long to do.

 How to Install WII U USB Helper